tkylesh/bangazon-inc/projects/CUSTOMER_SERVICE_INCIDENTS.md

 ### Interacting with a Database with SQL

-You will be using raw SQL statements to read and write information to a SQLite database that powers a command line application.
+You will be using raw SQL statements, `DBConnection`s, `DBCommand`s, and `DBReader`s to read and write information to/from a database in order to power a command line application.

 ### User Input